google/quota-monitoring-solution/README.md

 ### 3.11 Scheduled Reporting

-Quota monitoring reports can be scheduled from the Data Studio dashboard using ‘Schedule email delivery’.
-The screenshot of the Data studio dashboard will be delivered as a pdf report to the configured email Ids.
+Quota monitoring reports can be scheduled from the Looker Studio dashboard using ‘Schedule email delivery’.
+The screenshot of the Looker Studio dashboard will be delivered as a pdf report to the configured email Ids.

 ![ds-schedule-email-button](img/ds-schedule-email-button.png)